joshrieken/fist_of_fury/README.md

 # Fist of Fury

-## CRITICAL NOTE: This project is no longer maintained, nor do I recommend its usage for anything other than messing around with the concept, up to and including production use.
+## CRITICAL NOTE: This project is no longer maintained.
+I do not recommend you use it for anything other than messing around with the concept.
+I certainly would not use it in production.

 [![Build Status](https://travis-ci.org/facto/fist_of_fury.png?branch=master)](https://travis-ci.org/facto/fist_of_fury)
 [![Dependency Status](https://gemnasium.com/facto/fist_of_fury.svg)](https://gemnasium.com/facto/fist_of_fury)